adidas Football Boots

 As we work our way through the adidas boot lineup, we get the chance to create reviews on all their new models and as such we present to you our expert reviews, if you have more questions make sure to get in touch and check out our Boot Secrets guide, where we help you choose your next pair!

-adidas has made all of their football boot styles available for kids; including the top-end laceless + models, when shopping for children and their growing feet you may decide to go with a cheaper boot, like a .3 which can come as laceless or with laces, which is great as no laces can be popular with the kids, but it does lock their foot into the boot less well, unless you have a very snug fit, not ideal for growing feet.
-All the adidas laced .1 versions can in child's sizes which is great for a customisable fit.
+adidas has made all of their football boot styles available for kids; including the top-end laceless models.
+When shopping for children and their growing feet you may decide to go with a cheaper boot like a League that also comes as laceless or with laces (no laces can be popular with the kids).
+Just keep in mind that laceless does lock their foot into the boot less well, unless their foot shape offers a very snug fit.
+All the adidas laced Elite versions can be in child’s sizes which is great for an adjustable fit.

 If there is a hall of fame in the football boot industry, no doubt adidas would have a lot of entries on the list, below are some of their iconic boot they don't make any more.